Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

 5. ## Target Finding

 In this section, NAO target finding will find its target by subscribing to its camera.
+This is stand alone version of the target finding.
+Addtionally, for this code, the target has been set to a green board with 40 cm width.
+By using Opencv library, this code uses HSV values to retrieve the target from NAO's camera.

 This can be seen in `target_finding.py`